Environment

 If pollution is identified by these studies, promptly report to the government (as required) and take necessary measures.

-Waste Established a Global Environmental Standard for waste management environmental operation requirements.
-It is to be applied to all Bridgestone operations, excluding office locations.
+Waste Established a Global Environmental Standard for waste management which includes environmental operation requirements, to be applied to all Bridgestone operations, excluding office locations.
 In order to comply with waste regulations and to prevent any spills being discharged externally, the standard requires proper management of waste (hazardous waste/non-hazardous waste) from the point of generation through to final disposition.
 The requirements include identification and characterization/classification of all waste, determination of compliance obligations, management of waste accumulation and storage areas, vetting of waste management facilities, emergency actions, training, and record keeping.

-For the details of the Group’s efforts to minimize environmental footprint, see “Minimizing footprint.”
+For the details of Bridgestone’s efforts to minimize environmental footprint, see “Minimizing footprint.”

 Environmental responsibility throughout the supply chain

-Working together with suppliers, the Group developed its Global Sustainable Procurement Policy to promote environmentally responsible business throughout the supply chain.
+Bridgestone developed a Global Sustainable Procurement Policy to promote environmentally responsible business throughout the supply chain.

-The Group is monitoring and rating the environmental and social performance and governance (ESG) of its suppliers using third-party assessments as a tool to encourage suppliers to enhance their ESG commitment.
-The ESG issues, which are assessed and linked to the Sustainable Procurement Policy, include environmental aspects such as energy consumption, water, biodiversity, pollution and waste.
-The Group holds sustainable procurement seminars and provides on-site support based on the assessment results and is working together with suppliers in their environmental activities.
+Bridgestone is monitoring and rating the environmental and social performance and governance (ESG) of its suppliers using third-party assessments as a tool to encourage suppliers to enhance their ESG commitment.
+ESG issues*, which are assessed and linked to the Sustainable Procurement Policy, include environmental aspects such as energy consumption, water, biodiversity, pollution, and waste.
+Bridgestone holds sustainable procurement seminars and provides on-site support based on the assessment results and works together with suppliers in their environmental activities.

 Bridgestone is an active member of the Japan Business Initiative for Biodiversity, which promotes environmental conservation.
-As a member of its working group (consisting of various businesses), the Company is involved in researching effective ways to implement business-led policy measures to conserve biodiversity by reducing the impacts of the supply chain, and to visualize environmental impacts.
+As a member of this organization’s working group (consisting of various businesses), Bridgestone is involved in researching effective ways to implement business-led policy measures to conserve biodiversity by reducing the impacts of the supply chain, and to visualize environmental impacts.

-For more information on the Group’s commitment to sustainable supply chain procurement, see “Procurement.”
+For more information on Bridgestone’s commitment to sustainable supply chain procurement, see “Procurement.”

 Procurement with a low environmental footprint

-The Group requires all of its raw materials and component suppliers to comply with their respective national and regional regulations on the use of hazardous substances and materials.
-The Group also requires suppliers to eliminate the use of chemical products from the early stages if any hazardous substances are suspected in such products.
+Bridgestone requires all of its raw materials and component suppliers to comply with their respective national and regional regulations on the use of hazardous substances and materials.
+It also requires suppliers to eliminate the use of chemical products from the early stages if any hazardous substances are suspected in such products.

-Prior to purchasing major components from suppliers, the Group conducts an environmental management review of suppliers based on its outsourcing authorization system.
-In this review, the Group examines suppliers’ overall environmental management and programs.
-In addition to checking suppliers’ management systems for chemical products, the Group also checks their systems for managing air, water, noise, vibration, odor and industrial waste.
+Prior to purchasing major components from suppliers, Bridgestone conducts an environmental management review of suppliers based on its outsourcing authorization system.
+In this review, it examines suppliers’ overall environmental management and programs.
+In addition to checking suppliers’ management systems for chemical products, Bridgestone also checks their systems for managing air, water, noise, vibration, odor, and industrial waste.
 If any item requiring improvement is identified, it notifies the supplier of the issue and asks them to make the needed improvements.
-Additionally, prior to purchasing new production equipment, the Group requests suppliers to include information on the use of any hazardous substances in the equipment in their quotation.
+Additionally, prior to purchasing new production equipment, Bridgestone requests suppliers to include information on the use of any hazardous substances in the equipment in their quotation.

-Read more about the Group’s Global Sustainable Procurement Policy
+Read more about Bridgestone’s Global Sustainable Procurement Policy

 Relevant Information